Retraction/arsh-sim/README.md

 If you're here but not from IELC 2015-2016, you might miss some inside jokes.

 P.S.
-This is both mine and Maplesyrupman's first large project, so if we're doing something wrong, feel free to help us out.
+This is both mine and Bergenfrundt's first large project, so if we're doing something wrong, feel free to help us out.